- Preparing for an Outage

 - College of Southern Maryland: CSM.TXT

-- Calvert County Department of Public Safety: ALERT
+- Calvert County Department of Public Safety: Be Aware and Prepare

 - Charles County Government: Citizen Notification System (CNS)